Resilient Louisville Released on June 10, 2019

 Our Phase II Kickoff Meeting took place at the Louisville Free Public Library on September 10, 2018.
 Chief Eric Friedlander and our Guest Speakers spoke to the Work Group Members on the work we will be doing over the course of this phase, such as identifying actions that will build community resilience through an equity lens.
 These actions will be published in the Louisville Resilience Strategy documents in the Spring of 2019.

-See a full recording of the Phase II Kickoff Meeting here.
+Full recording of the Phase II Kickoff Meeting

 Preliminary Resilience Assessment (PRA)